 The Christian gospel of "Jesus came to die for your sins if you just believe in him" (really what is meant is 'believe these things we religious leaders teach about him') is a deceitful quarter-truth.
 Joshua did come, true.
 He did die, in fact was killed, true.
 But he was NOT killed as a sacrifice to pay for anyone's sins.
-And the vast majority of people who here "believe in him" merely pay intellectual assent to the teachings, they do NOT place their faith in him.
+And the vast majority of people who hear "believe in him" merely pay intellectual assent to the teachings, they do NOT place their faith in him.

 Joshua did say that he would give his life as a ransom for many, and so, in that sense he died to pay for something.
 However, it is not Joshua' act of dying that saves a person.
 That is only one part of what Joshua did to show his love for his friends, and to show us the Way Home.
-What saves a person is faith in Joshua and his Father, which faith leads to obedience to Joshua and thus loving others.
+What saves a person is faith in Joshua and his Father, which faith and love leads to obedience to Joshua and thus loving others.
 Joshua did not come to earth to act as a sacrificial substitute to pay for people's sins.
 Rather, he came to earth to show us how human beings ought to live and to be and show us the Way Home, part of which included paying a ransom to set those free who would receive him.

 If a person repents of their sin/unbelief after hearing Joshua' Words; and looks to God the Father with true faith to forgive them; then they are forgiven!
 A child could understand that gospel, and that is the good news (gospel) that Joshua of Nazareth brings!